-(l) Affordable housing units or lots constructed or created in accordance with this section shall not be unduly isolated or segregated from other dwellings or lots that do not satisfy the "affordability" criteria set forth in this section.

-(m) In approving a special or conditional use permit for a development that proposes to utilize the density bonus provisions of this section, the permit issuing authority shall ensure, by approval of a condition, phasing schedule, or otherwise, that affordable housing units or lots, or payments in lieu thereof, are actually provided in accordance with the provisions of this section.
+- (If) Affordable housing units or lots constructed or created in accordance with this section shall not be unduly isolated or segregated from other dwellings or lots that do not satisfy the "affordability" criteria set forth in this section. - (mg) In approving a special or conditional use permit for a development that proposes to utilize the density bonus provisions of this section, the permit issuing authority shall ensure, by approval of a condition, phasing schedule, or otherwise, that affordable housing units or lots, or payments in lieu thereof, are actually provided in accordance with the provisions of this section.
 Without limiting the generality of the foregoing, the permit issuing authority may impose a condition specifying that certificates of occupancy may not be issued for the market priced units until the corresponding affordable housing units are constructed and offered for sale or rent for an amount that is consistent with the definition set forth in this section, or payments in lieu thereof have been made to the town.

-(n) If, by using the affordable housing density bonus provided for in this section, the number of dwelling units or lots within a development increases to the point where the type of permit required for the project based on the number of units or lots would otherwise change from a zoning to a special use permit or from a special use to a conditional use permit in accordance with the provisions of Section 15-147, the developer may nevertheless seek approval for the project under the permit process that would be applicable if no density bonus was sought under this section.

-(o) As provided in subsection 15-92.1(d), developments that use the affordable housing density bonus provisions of this section may be entitled to relief from the setback requirements under some circumstances.

-(p) Notwithstanding the other provisions of this section, with respect to a development that (i) was approved prior to the amendments to this section adopted on June 26, 2007, and (ii)

-constructed dwelling units that satisfied the affordability criteria by recording covenants and including restrictions in the deeds that conveyed title to the affordable units limiting the sale or resale price of such units in accordance with a formula set forth in this section, and (iii) took advantage of the density bonus provisions of this section and constructed additional market rate units as authorized by this section:
+(AMENDED 1/22/08) - (nh) If, by using the affordable housing density bonus provided for in this section, the number of dwelling units or lots within a development increases to the point where the type of permit required for the project based on the number of units or lots would otherwise change from a zoning to a special use permit or from a special use to a conditional use permit in accordance with the provisions of Section 15-147, the developer may nevertheless seek approval for the project under the permit process that would be applicable if no density bonus was sought under this section. - (oi) As provided in subsection 15-92.1(d), developments that use the affordable housing density bonus provisions of this section may be entitled to relief from the setback requirements under some circumstances. - (pj) Notwithstanding the foregoing, with respect to a development that (i) was approved prior to the amendments to this section adopted on June 26, 2007, and (ii) constructed dwelling units that satisfied the affordability criteria by recording covenants and including restrictions in the deeds that conveyed title to the affordable units limiting the sale or resale price of such units in accordance with a formula set forth in this section, and (iii) took advantage of the density bonus provisions of this section and constructed additional market rate units as authorized by this section: - (1) The Board of Aldermen may amend the conditional use permit that authorized such development to provide that those provisions that restrict the price at which the affordable units may be sold shall no longer be binding, (thereby allowing the units to be sold at market value) subject to and in accordance with the following provisions: - a.
+At the closing on the sale of such units, all fees and charges typically paid by the seller of other market rate units (such as loans secured by property, real estate commissions, prorated property taxes, excise taxes, etc.) shall be paid by the seller of a unit previously designated as affordable.
+The balance